 The following parameters are used for estimating carbon stock change due to living biomass growth after D activity.
 The other parameters are similar to AR activity.

-Table 3-5 Biomass stock data for each land use category
+Table 3-5 Change in biomass stocks for each land use category b) Dead wood, Litter and Soils